StevenCountermancs/rosettasm/README.md

 ![RosettASM Screenshot](rosettasm/docs/demo_screenshot.png)

 The system visualizes step-by-step execution, showing how high-level code maps to assembly while tracking register and stack state in real time.
+It bridges the gap between source code and machine execution by making data flow, register usage, and stack behavior explicitly visible.

 ## Features